Higher Chern-Simons based on (2-)crossed modules: Introduction

 \section{Introduction}

 The purpose of this paper is to construct Higher Chern-Simons (HCS) gauge theories based on (2-)crossed modules.
-The motivation for this work comes from literature \cite{HSUSJS, DFUSJS, DFCLRUS, PRCS} and Soncini and Zucchini's papers \cite{ESRZ, R.Z, R.Z2, R.Z3, R.Z4} in which they formulate a 4-dimensional semistrict higher gauge theoretic Chern–Simons (CS) theory.
-But our treatments and techniques adopted in constructions are significantly different from that in literature.
+The motivation for this work comes from literature \cite{HSUSJS, DFUSJS, DFCLRUS, PRCS} and Soncini and Zucchini's papers \cite{ESRZ, R.Z, R.Z2, R.Z3, R.Z4} in which they formulate a 4-dimensional semistrict higher gauge theoretic Chern-Simons (CS) theory.
+But we only consider the case of the strict higher gauge theories.
+Besides, our treatments and techniques adopted in constructions are significantly different from that in literature.
 Within the framework of higher gauge theory \cite{Baez.2010, FH}, we construct 2-Chern-Simons (2CS) and 3-Chern-Simons (3CS) gauge theories by applying the Generalized Differential Calculus (GDC) \cite{Robinson1}.

 The higher gauge theory has attracted considerable attentions in many branches of physics, such as the $D$-branes and $M$-branes in the string theory \cite{JP, KBMBJHS, CVJ}, the spin foam models in the loop quantum gravity \cite{Baez, CR}, the 6-dimensional superconformal field theory \cite{Saemann:2013pca} and so on.
-In the past two decades, the 2-gauge theory \cite{ACJ, Baez2005HigherGT, Bar, JBUS} and the 3-gauge theory \cite{Faria_Martins_2011, doi:10.1063/1.4870640, CSMW, DFHSUS} have been studied deeply.
+In the past two decades, the 2-gauge theory \cite{ACJ, Baez2005HigherGT, Bar, JBUS} and the 3-gauge theory \cite{Faria_Martins_2011, doi:10.1063/1.4870640, Saemann:2013pca, DFHSUS} have been studied deeply.
 Based on these higher gauge theories, the electromagnetic theory has been generalized to the $p$-form electromagnetic theory \cite{HP, MHCT, MKPR}.
-Likewise, the Yang-Mills (YM) theory has been generalized to the 2-form Yang–Mills (2YM) theory \cite{2002hep.th....6130B} and the 3-form Yang–Mills (3YM) theory \cite{Song}, respectively.
+Likewise, the Yang-Mills (YM) theory has been generalized to the 2-form Yang-Mills (2YM) theory \cite{2002hep.th....6130B} and the 3-form Yang-Mills (3YM) theory \cite{Song}, respectively.
 Furthermore, the topological BF theory has been generalized to the topological 2BF \cite{Martins:2010ry, FGHEMP, AMMAO, AMMAOM, AMMAOMV, AMMAO2} and 3BF theories \cite{TRMV1, Radenkovic:2019qme, AMM}.
 The development of the higher YM and BF theories motivates us to consider the higher counterparts of the CS theory by following the idea on the higher gauge theory.